DG1001/docker-info-app/README.md

 3.  **Generate a report:**
     *   Click the "Generate Report" button.
-    *   Optionally, check the "Use Ollama LLM" box if Ollama is available and you want an enhanced report.
+    *   Optionally, check the "Use OpenAI GPT" box if you have set your API key and want an enhanced report.
     *   You will be redirected to a status page.

 4.  **View/Download the report:**